MartinThoma/MartinThoma.github.io/content/2017-07-27-nlp-reuters.md

 ### Multilayer Perceptron

-When training a multilayer perceptron for a multi-label classification task, there are two important things to look for:
+When training a multilayer perceptron for a multi-label classification task, there are two important things to keep in mind:

 * **Output layer**: Do not  use softmax, as the normalization does not make sense in this case.